 Where you work

-Freelancers, amateur designers and CAD hobbyist will probably love the freedom using a laptop gives when designing.
+Freelancers, amateur designers, and CAD hobbyists will probably love the freedom using a laptop give when designing.
 Using a laptop means you can design models on-the-go without the limitations of being glued to a desktop computer.
-While designers and graphic artist working in structured firms and animation studios basically make use of desktop computers in order to fit in with company policies.
+While designers and graphic artists working in structured firms and animation studios basically make use of desktop computers in order to fit in with company policies.
 Immobile desktop computers also make networking and collaboration easy in the workplace.